Last Updated on April 8, 2021 by Lori Geurin

 Tips For An Intermittent Fasting Workout

 - An easy way to get the fat-burning effects of working out in the fasted state is by exercising first thing in the morning before you eat your first meal of the day.
-This works great with the 16/8 (or other) IF plan and allows your body to tap into its fat stores.
+This works great with the 16/8 (or other) intermittent fasting methods and allows your body to tap into its fat stores.

-To sum up, working out and intermittent fasting can be done together, with many health benefits.
-These impressive benefits include fat burning, weight loss, improved cognitive and hormone function and improved body composition.
+Working out and intermittent fasting can be done together, with many health benefits.
+These impressive benefits include fat burning, weight loss, improved cognitive and hormone function, and improved body composition.

 There are a variety of workouts you can do while enjoying the IF lifestyle.
 Keep in mind if you’re doing heavy lifting or other strenuous workouts, you should eat a high-protein meal, such as a whey protein shake, after your training session.
 Everyone is unique and requires a specialized fitness regimen.
 Always listen to your body and use common sense when working out and fasting.

-You may want to read more about intermittent fasting here:
+You can read more about intermittent fasting here: